levibotelho/levibotelho.github.io/_posts/2014-02-14-migrating-an-azure-mysql-database.markdown

 title: !
 'Migrating an Azure MySQL database'
 category: Deployment
 tags: [azure, mysql, cleardb, migration]
+description: Migrating an Azure MySQL database isn't as easy as migrating most other Azure services.
+Here we walk through the process, and provide a handy little script to make the migration process just a little bit easier.
 comments: true
 share: true
 redirect_from: "/azurecleardb-migrating-a-mysql-database/"